dizcza/hashcat-wpa-server/README.md

 ## User wordlists

-Hashcat-wpa-server app is shipped with default Top-xxx-probable [wordlists](app/domain.py).
+Hashcat-wpa-server app is shipped with the default Top-xxx-probable [wordlists](https://github.com/berzerk0/Probable-Wordlists).
 If you want to make use of your custom wordlists, place them in the folder defined by `docker inspect hashcat-wordlists` (might require root access).